datalayer-examples/crossplane-example/docs/custom-ui.md

 # Custom User Interface

-Your are going to build and deploy a UI (React.js web application) to connect to a database created by Crossplane.
+You are going to build and deploy a UI (React.js web application) to connect to a database created by Crossplane.

 <img src="./../res/users.png" style="max-width: 800px"/>